Sanctuary for Managed Agents: 30-Second Setup

 - SIEM Export: Push audit events to any SIEM (Datadog, Splunk, Chronicle)

-- Sovereignty Health Reports: Real-time dashboard of identity status, policy compliance, audit integrity
+- Sovereignty Health Reports: Current dashboard of identity status, policy compliance, audit integrity

 - Reputation Publishing: Cryptographic proof of track record via Verascore